 BENARY, Franz Simon Ferdinand.
 Kassel 22.3.1805 — Berlin 7.2.1880.
 German Indologist and Orientalist.
-Professor in Berlin.
-Born in Kassel in a Jewish family, brother of —> Agathon B. (parents given under him), himself took Christianity in 1829.
+Professor in Berlin. as a son of the banker Salmon Levy (1770-1828; from 1818 Benary) and Gutheil Meilert (1778-1833), brother of —> Agathon B., himself took Christianity in 1829.
 From 1824 studied at Bonn and Halle, where Gesenius impressed him strongly, and from 1827 at Berlin theology and Oriental languages.
 From 1829 PD für orientalische Sprachen at Berlin, at the beginning concentrated at Sanskrit.
 He was seriously thinking of accepting a chair of Oriental languages in St. Petersburg, but, in order to keep the talented youth in Berlin, he was given an ao.
 Professorship of Old Testament Exegesis, and this office he held until his death.
 Dr.Theol. h.c.
 1835 Halle, because of his Levirate book.

 Publications: Nalodaya.
 Sanscritum carmen Calidaso adscriptum una cum Pradschnakavi Mithilensis scholiis.
 Ed. et interpretatione latina et annotationibus criticis instruxit.
 22+130 p.
 B. 1830.

-– de Hebraeorum leviratu.
-1835; articles on Semitic languages and exegesis.
+– De Hebraeorum levitate.
+70 p.
+B. 1835; articles on Semitic languages and exegesis.